phd20/phd20.github.io/_posts/2022-10-30-my-obsidian-setup-for-dnd.md

 *The gazetteer of my connected settings.*

+{: .box-note}
-> ⚠️ My organizational strategies under the Atlas change more often than any other folder.
+**Note:**  My organizational strategies under the Atlas change more often than any other folder.

 I start with *universal regions*.
 For my universe, those are **Prime** (the material plane and majority of the setting notes), **Feywild**, **Shadowfell**, **Astral Dominion**, and **Elemental Chaos**.
 Within **Prime**, I separate out *world regions*: **Dorgothian Belt**, **Nerathi Hold**, and **Xanthomir Dominion**.
 Each of these might contain multiple continents.